lumerit/globallearningstrategies.org/README.md

 globallearningstrategies.org
 ============================

-Static hosted site for globallearningstrategies.org
+This is the static site for globallearningstrategies.org.
+It is hosted on Github pages.